We started Kapllan because we wanted to do careful work in a hurried field.

 A small team, deliberately.
 Hiring slowly.

-Kapllan is one person and a careful idea.
+A founder, an advisor, and a careful idea.
 We are looking for the next few.

 Researchers, engineers, and operators who would rather be right than fast.
 Remote-friendly, with hubs in Stockholm and Oslo.